scheldejonas/Exercises/SP/SP1/jonas_schelde_task_3/README.md

 for events (incoming data).
 The solution must use a separate Thread to read incoming data in order to avoid blocking problems.
 - TASK: 4.
 Provide the client with a GUI.
-- LEARNED: I am missing ideas, how to fit threads together with this server?
+- ANSWER: I am missing ideas, how to fit threads together with this server?
-- LEARNED: Stopped and went to next assignment
+- ANSWER: Stopped and went to next assignment

 Just add a few hardcode words in a map on the server.
 Return ``#NOT_FOUND`` for a word not found.